-To deploy a target root file system image to a virtual machine image which can be booted in a virtual machine, click on the Virtual Machine button.
-This will display the Deploy to Virtual Machine page, as shown in the following figure.
+To create a bootable USB drive that will install the target root file system image into a target system, select USB Installer from the toolbox on the left side of the RedHawk Architect main window.
+This will display the Deploy via Installation USB Drive page, as shown in the following figure.

-Figure 1-53 Deploy to Virtual Machine Page
+Figure 1-53 Deploy via Installation USB Drive Page